Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Introduction

-We propose an implicit regularization method for stabilizing GAN optimization in the image generation tasks using \textit{noisy scale-space} that continuously removes high-frequency information in image while imposing noise.
-The proposed noisy scale-space aims a coarse-to-fine training of GANs in which we can train the model using low-level information in data with noise without the increment of data variance, while keeping the current model capable of high-level information.
-We also present a synthetic data-set using the Hadamard bases~\cite{townsend2001walsh} that enables us to visualize the true distributions of real and fake data in order to demonstrate the drawback of the conventional scale-space in GAN optimization.
-We then implement the proposed data representation using the baseline DCGAN and present Noisy Scale-Space (NSS) GAN and present experimental results based on the major image data-sets in which the proposed NSS-GAN overtook other methods in most cases irrespective of the image generation tasks.
-Moreover it is shown that the regularization effect by our method is not the simple summation of the noise-space with the scale-space but due to the use of their mutually complementary relationship.
+Based on these observations, we propose an algorithm for stabilizing the optimization of GANs based on a \textit{noisy scale-space} (NSS) that continuously removes high-frequency information in image while adding noise.
+The proposed noisy scale-space enables a coarse-to-fine training of GANs in which we can train a generative model using low-level information in data with noise without the increment of data variance, while keeping the current model capable of learning the high-level information.
+We also present a synthetic dataset using the Hadamard bases~\cite{townsend2001walsh} that can visualize the true distributions of real and fake data in order to characterize the drawback of the conventional scale-space in GAN optimization.
+Then, we perform experiments with the proposed NSS using DCGAN~\cite{radford2015dcgan}.
+The experimental results based on the major datasets show that the proposed NSS-GAN outperforms other methods in most cases irrespective of the image generation tasks.
+Specifically, it is shown that the stabilization effect by our method is not the simple summation of the noise-space with the scale-space but due to the use of their mutually complementary relationship.
+We also demonstrate that the proposed NSS can improve the accuracy of StyleGAN2~\cite{karras2020training} for high-resolution images.

 We relate our method to prior works in Section~\ref{sec:related_works}.
-Then we consider GAN with the data-driven regularization in Section~\ref{sec:preliminary}, followed by the proposed noisy scale-space in Section~\ref{sec:method}.
+Then we consider a data-based stabilization of GAN training in Section~\ref{sec:preliminary}, followed by the proposed noisy scale-space in Section~\ref{sec:method}.
 The effectiveness of our method is demonstrated experimentally in Section~\ref{sec:results} and we conclude in Section~\ref{sec:conclusion}.